Practical Method of Using Scanner I

 When a scanner pre-scans an image, it scans according to the system default scanning parameter values.
 For different scanning objects and different scanning methods, the effect may be different.
 Therefore, in order to obtain higher image scanning quality, the parameters can be adjusted manually.
 For example, when the brightness of gray scale and color images is too bright or too dark, the brightness can be changed by dragging the slider on the brightness slide bar.
 If the brightness is too high, the image will look white.
 If the brightness is too low, it is too dark.
 The brightness of the image should be moderate when dragging the brightness slider.
 Similarly, for other parameters, local modifications can be made according to the same adjustment method until their visual effects are satisfactory.
 In a word, a good scanned image can meet the printing output without further adjustment in the image processing software, and is closest to the printing quality..

 (4) Set the file size

-No matter whether the scanned object is text, image, or photo, it is an image after being output by the scanner, and the size of the image is directly related to the size of the file capacity, so the size of the file should be set during scanning.
+No matter whether the scanned object is text, image or photo, it is an image after being output by the scanner, and the size of the image is directly related to the size of the file capacity, so the size of the file should be set during scanning.
 Usually, the scanner can automatically calculate the file size when previewing the original manuscript sample, but knowing how to calculate the file size is more helpful for you to make appropriate choices when managing scanning files and determining the scan resolution.
-The calculation formula of the binary image file is horizontal dimension x vertical dimension x (scan resolution) 2/8.
-The calculation formula of the color image file is horizontal dimension x vertical dimension x (scan resolution) 2×3.
+The calculation formula of binary image file is: horizontal dimension x vertical dimension x (scan resolution) 2/8.
+The calculation formula of color image file is: horizontal dimension x vertical dimension x (scan resolution) 2×3.